D3-branes wrapped on a spindle

-where the metric on the seven-manifold $\mathcal{M}_7$ is precisely that in equation (3) of \cite{Gauntlett:2006af} (with a different normalization of the $KE_4$ metric).
-The five-form flux also agrees (up to a typographical error in \cite{Gauntlett:2006af}).
+where $\mathcal{M}_7$ is a compact seven-manifold.
+This is the same solution of type IIB supergravity given in \cite{Gauntlett:2006af}.

-In \cite{Gauntlett:2006af} it was shown that these are smooth supersymmetric solutions of type IIB supergravity, with the compact seven-manifold $\mathcal{M}_7$ being the total space of a Lens space $S^3/\mathbb{Z}_q$ fibration over the $KE_4$, where the twisting is parametrized by another positive integer $p$.
+It was shown in \cite{Gauntlett:2006af} that $\mathcal{M}_7$ is the total space of a Lens space $S^3/\mathbb{Z}_q$ fibration over the $KE_4$, where the twisting is parametrized by another positive integer $p$.
 The Lens space fibre has coordinates $y,z,\psi$.
 In terms of our parameters $n_\pm$ we identify